tskit-dev/tutorials/_sources/simulation_overview.md

 ::::

 Exploration
-: Simulations allow us to explore the influence of various historical scenarios on observed patterns of genetic variation and inheritance.
+: Simulations allow us to explore the influence of complex historical scenarios on observed patterns of genetic variation and inheritance.

 Benchmarking and evaluating methodologies